(Disclosure: Some of the links below may be affiliate links)

 Both Selma and Inyova allow for sustainably investing your assets.
 But both have different approaches, limitations, and fees.
 When you want to invest with a Robo-Advisor, you want to select the best Robo-Advisor for your needs.
 So, let’s see which of Selma or Inyova you should use if you want to invest sustainably in Switzerland.

-Keep in mind that I do not invest with Robo-Advisors and do not focus on sustainable investing.
+Remember that I do not invest with Robo-Advisors and do not focus on sustainable investing.

 Before we talk about Selma vs Inyova, let’s start with the big question: what is sustainable investing?